 Why would you bet religious liberty on Anthony Kennedy?

-Uh all over this country there are judges willing to torture the plain meaning of the United States Constitution into meaning whatever the hell it is.
+All over this country, there are judges willing to torture the plain meaning of the United States Constitution into meaning whatever the hell it is.

-We've just seen it actually in this in this present controversy.
+We've just seen it actually in this present controversy.

 All of this arises.

-The present climate of sexual rights in America arises from the Supreme Court in Griswold versus Connecticut, which was about contraceptives, and Roe vs.
+The present climate of sexual rights in America arises from the Supreme Court in Griswold versus Connecticut, which was about contraceptives, and Roe versus Wade, which was about abortion, in the Supreme Court claiming to have detected a right to privacy.

 Do they say privacy or privacy here?